cs10/bridge17/bios/LizzyBio.md

 ## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?

-CS10, other (less important) classes, running between campus and home to take care of my cat and dog, and playing racquetball.
+CS10, other (less important) classes, getting scratched by my cat, and playing racquetball.